Tharindu-Nimsara/Tharindu-Nimsara/README.md

 ## Hi there 👋 I am Tharindu Nimsara.
+A tech explorer...

 <!--
 **Tharindu-Nimsara/Tharindu-Nimsara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.